 - 1.1.
 The appeal site has a stated area of c.
-0.027ha. and is located within the established residential area of Boot Road in Clondalkin, Dublin 22.
+0.051ha. and is located within the established residential area of Boot Road in Clondalkin, Dublin 22.
 This area of Boot Road is characterised by two storey dwellings in terraces of four, with typically long rear gardens.
-The appeal site has a frontage to Brideswell Lane to the east and would have previously formed a portion of the private amenity space associated with No. 97 Boot Road.
-The laneway runs along the eastern boundary of the terraces of dwellings (89-103) and mostly parallel to the Fonthill Road further to the east. - 1.2.
-The site currently comprises a single storey garage structure which appears to be in use as a commercial vehicle repairs business.
+The appeal site has a frontage to Brideswell Lane to the east and in likelihood would have historically formed a portion of the private amenity space associated with No. 104 Boot Road.
+The laneway runs along the eastern boundary of the terraces of dwellings (89-103) and mostly parallel to the Fonthill Road further to the east.
+I note an existing service station which is accessible from Fonthill Road is located to the east of the appeal site, on the opposite side of Brideswell Lane. - 1.2.
+The site currently comprises a single storey garage structure located adjacent its eastern site boundary which appears to be in use as a commercial vehicle repairs business.
+The remainder of the site is covered in hardstanding and is utilised for the storage of vehicles.
 It was evident upon inspecting the site and surrounds that a large number of commercial businesses are in operation along this laneway, the majority of which are vehicle repairs or associated businesses.
 I also note that a childcare facility is in operation at the northern end of the laneway.
 It was evident that a significant number of vehicles are informally parked along the laneway are likely associated with the operation of the existing commercial businesses.
 I note that there is no direct pedestrian access from the laneway to Fonthill Road to the east.